matbesancon/hugo-site/content/post/2020-03-26-confined-phd.markdown

 Working with a laptop alone is nice for few hours in a coffee shop or on a couch, but terrible for your eyes, arms, hands and back, **forget the lap of laptop**.

-The spatial separation is fairly simple, work remains at my desk, I keep the living room for eating, drinks, films, chatting with my flatmate.
+The spatial separation is fairly simple: work remains at my desk, I keep the living room for eating, drinks, films, chatting with my flatmate.
 If you have an office space to separate it from your bedroom, even better.
 This is also why I cannot blame Parisians leaving the capital for family houses, the lifestyle is